 Nuclear Membrane (nuclear envelope)

-The nucleoskeleton is primarily composed of intermediate type V filaments, which consist of lamin proteins.
-The majority of these lamin proteins are bound to the nuclear envelope through interactions with numerous inner nuclear membrane proteins to provide the characteristic stiffness of the nucleoskeleton.
+B-type laminins provide support the processes of transcription and cellular signaling.
 There are also other structural proteins in the nucleoskeleton which impact the spatial organization of lamin proteins and other mechanical properties, such as resilience in response to stretch.

 Nuclear Pore (Nuclear Pore Complex)

-These pores occur at intervals where the inner and outer membrane of the nuclear envelope fuse.
+The NTRs are regulated by Ran; it mediates the association of the NTRs with the cargo and provides the energy which drive the transport across the membrane.
 It is estimated that a typical mammalian cell has between 3000 and 4000 nuclear pores on its nuclear membrane and these pores have a diameter of approximately 600 A°.

-in addition to DNA, the nucleolus is composed of three main parts – the fibrillar centre, the dense fibrillar component and the granular component.
-The ribosomal RNA (rRNA) genes undergo transcription at the boundary of the fibrillar centers and dense fibrillar component.
+The ribosomal RNA (rRNA) genes undergo transcription at the boundary of the two regions.
 Pre-rRNA processing follows this in the dense fibrillar component and continues in the granular component, where assembly of the rRNA with ribosomal proteins forms partially completed pre-ribosomal subunits ready for export to the cytoplasm.